cyphunk/RS232enum/README.txt

     from companion sketch files, however it doesn't work when you return or have as arguments non standard arduino types.
 Hence, sometimes we we declare them, and sometimes not
+ -  As of Arduino 1 the softserial delay required per baudrate definitions.
+    Don't ask why.
+This means that only common buadrates are supported.

- This code is public domain, abuse as you wish and at your own risk
+    Perhaps it was always this way.
+Also, with the new changes I did not test if older Arduino versions worked so just use Arduino >= v1 This code is public domain, abuse as you wish and at your own risk